-For more information about the debug voip ivr command, see the Interactive Voice Response Version 2.0 on Cisco VoIP Gateways document on Cisco.com.
+For more information about the debug voip ivr command, refer to the Interactive Voice Response Version 2.0 on Cisco VoIP Gateways document.

 The output of any Tcl puts commands is displayed if script debugging is on.

 Possible sources of errors are: